UPDATE: Police say 27-year-old Kayln Fonner was behind the incident. She’s now accused of felony theft and eluding police.

 Alliyah Sims reports the accident is still the talk of the town, and residents are concerned about the safety of neighborhood children.

-Davenport Police say the accident started as a chase of a stolen vehicle.
+EARLIER UPDATE: Davenport Police say the accident that caused a traffic jam started as a chase of a stolen vehicle.

 Officers say the drivers of the cars that were hit suffered minor injuries.